Diversity combining: Various techniques

 Sometimes more than one combining technique is used – for example, lucky imaging uses selection combining to choose (typically) the best 10% images, followed by equal-gain combining of the selected images.

 Other signal combination techniques have been designed for noise reduction and have found applications in single molecule biophysics, chemometrics among other disciplines.

 Timing combining

 When the focus is on the wireless transmission of longer signal sequences, such as for example Ethernet packets, specific performance characteristics regarding diversity gain on a parallel redundant wireless transmission system can be observed.
 For "timing combining", data packets are redundantly and simultaneously sent over parallel paths.
 On the receiving side, out of the branches the first arriving packet is selected and immediately processed towards the end application.
 Further copies of the packet -if arriving- are discarded.
-This type of postdetection combiner is called a "timing combiner", since a significant performance improvement is gained through the immediate processing of the first arriving packet.
+This type of post-detection combiner is called a "timing combiner", since a significant performance improvement is gained through the immediate processing of the first arriving packet.